Old Fashioned Black Raspberry Crisp

 This easy Old Fashioned Black Raspberry Crisp Recipe is made with fresh berry base topped with an oat crumble.
 This delicious dessert is a beloved vintage recipe.

-black raspberry crumble in a white bowl with ice cream on top
+black raspberry crumble in a white bowl with ice cream on top.

 My Mother was known for making the best recipes from fresh garden ingredients, especially from the varieties of summer berries we grew.

-Some of my best memories were spent picking then helping her in the kitchen; making jams, preserves, crisps and pies.
+Some of my best memories were spent picking then helping her in the kitchen; making jams, preserves, crisps, pies, and Blueberry Cake.
+This is one reason why I love our farmer’s market so much in the early summer.

 This Black Raspberry Crisp recipe is made from fresh black raspberries, yet you can substitute them for red raspberries or fresh blackberries.
+What is the difference?
+Black Raspberries are sweeter than Blackberries!

 While it is a crisp because of the oats in the topping, some may call it a crumble because of the consistency.
+So whichever name you call this black raspberry crumble with oats, either means you will be calling for seconds.

 This old fashioned crisp recipe is among the best vintage fruit desserts for a reason, it’s a comforting dessert that many Grandma’s and theirs before have made.

-Why I love this Classic Berry Crisp:
+Why You’ll Love this Classic Berry Crisp:

 • Flavour: This delicious dessert combines the best flavours.
 You have sweetness from the berries, a crunch from the oat crumble, and creaminess from the added vanilla ice cream.